The History of Modern Marriage

 And where does love fit in all this?

 Love only became a defining factor in marriage when the middle classes began to rise drastically in number in Victorian England.
 They started to believe that marriage should no longer be used for political reasons to bind one family to another but for the sake of two individuals in love.
 They had one of the most famous couples on earth to look up to - Queen Victoria and her beloved husband Albert.
-After his death she was so sorrowful that she wore black as a symbol of mourning for the rest of her life.
+After his death she was so grievous that she wore black as a symbol of mourning for the rest of her life.